Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu

 Maunalaha Trail

-From here, you need to take the Makiki Valley Trail for 0.1 miles, until you reach the Moleka Trail on the left hand side.
+From here, follow the Makiki Valley Trail for about 0.1 miles (0.2 km) until the beginning of the Moleka Trail on the left-hand side.

-This intersection can look confusing, but the correct direction is in the third photo below, not the Makiki Valley Trail adjacent to the trails map sign.
+This junction can look confusing, but the correct direction is shown in the third photo below—not the Makiki Valley Trail adjacent to the trails map.

-The Makiki Valley Trail adjacent to the trail map is the way to go for the shorter loop.
-This is the route that most hikers take that aren’t trying to hike the full Tantalus Loop.
+With that in mind, the Makiki Valley Trail adjacent to the trails map is the way to go for the shorter loop, which is the route that most hikers take that aren’t interested in hiking the full Tantalus Loop Trail.

 Makiki Valley Trail